WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "certSha256"

 : Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
-  the SHA-256 hash of the first certificate found at "certUrl".
+  the SHA-256 hash of the certificate chain found at "certUrl".

 "ed25519Key"